ibm-cloud-docs/cephaas/host_mapping.md

 # Mapping volume to a host
 {: #mapping-vol-to-host}

-You can map one or more volumes to a host by using UI, CLI, API and Terraform.
+You can map one or more volumes to a host by using UI, CLI, API, and Terraform.

-Make sure that there is one or more volumes available for mapping to a host.
+Make sure that there are one or more volumes available for mapping to a host.
 {: requirement}

 ## Mapping volumes to a host from Volumes page in the UI